GetStream/stream-chat-swift/docusaurus/docs/iOS/common-content/reference-docs/stream-chat/controllers/current-user-controller/current-chat-user-controller.md

 #### Parameters

-  - token: Device token, obtained via `didRegisterForRemoteNotificationsWithDeviceToken` function in `AppDelegate`.
+  - `token`: Device token, obtained via `didRegisterForRemoteNotificationsWithDeviceToken` function in `AppDelegate`.
-  - completion: Called when device is successfully registered, or with error.
+  - `completion`: Called when device is successfully registered, or with error.

 ### `removeDevice(id:completion:)`